 The culprits for these soaring insulin costs?
-Well, there’s two main causes.
+Well, there are two main causes.
 The first is constantly changing patents on the product itself.
-Everytime a pharmaceutical company tweaks their formula, it needs to go through several rounds of approval before it can reach the market.
+Every time a pharmaceutical company tweaks its formula, it needs to go through several rounds of approval before it can reach the market.
 The parent company needs to balance out the costs somehow so the price of insulin goes up.
 Another factor at play here?
-The middle men that work between the patients and the drug companies tend to jack up the prices to increase their profits.
+The middlemen that work between the patients and the drug companies tend to jack up the prices to increase their profits.

 How to Get Around These Rising Costs

-To combat these rising costs, many companies are hitting the market that provide low cost options for diabetic testing supplies.
+To combat these rising costs, many companies are hitting the market that provides low-cost options for diabetic testing supplies.
 TestStripBuyers is an option for selling surplus testing strips in their original unopened boxes for extra cash and other options exist for getting the products you need at prices you can afford!